labstructbioinf/pLM-BLAST/README.md

 `database` defines the database directory containing the sequence embeddings stored in separate files.

-`-cname` defines the column in the `database.csv` index file where the sequences are stored.

 The batch size (number of sequences per batch) can be set with the `-bs` option.
-Setting `-bs` to `0` activates the adaptive mode, in which the batch size is set so that all included sequences have no more than 6000 residues (this value can be changed with `--res_per_batch`).
-The larger the batch size, the faster the embeddings will be generated, adjust `-res_per_batch` to suit your hardware.
+Setting `-bs` to `0` activates the adaptive mode, in which the batch size is set so that all included sequences have no more than 3000 residues (this value can be changed with `--res_per_batch`).

 The use of `--gpu` is highly recommended for bigger datasets.
-To run `.embeddings.py` with `torch.multiprocess` support specify `-proc X` where `X` is number of gpu devices you want to utilize.
+To run `.embeddings.py` on multiple gpus specify `-proc X` where `X` is number of gpu devices you want to utilize.

 The last step is to create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
 To do this, use the `dbtofile.py` script with the database name as the only parameter: